Bodyguard (2011 Hindi film): India

 Upon release, the film opened to a phenomenal response at the domestic box office and packed cinema halls, "witnessing 100% occupancy across shows", according to The Economic Times.
 Box Office India reported that "Bodyguard has smashed all records" and the film went on to become the highest opener of all time across India, grossing ₹21.3 crore, thus breaking the record of Dabangg (2010).
 The film grossed an additional ₹17.3 crore and ₹13.3 crore on its second and third day respectively, bringing the total nett collections to ₹52 crore.
 On its fourth day of release, it netted around ₹14.8 crore, and ₹18.8 crore on its fifth day, taking the total nett collection over the extended five-day weekend to ₹85.5 crore.
 The film continued its successful run at the box office netting ₹8.58 crore on Monday, ₹6.5 crore on Tuesday, and ₹5.5 crore on Wednesday.
 The total nett collections of the extended nine-day first week were ₹109.5 crore.
-During its second weekend, the film raked in another ₹14 crore nett.Bodyguard netted a total of ₹160.95 crore in India at the end of its run.
+During its second weekend, the film raked in another ₹14 crore nett.
+Bodyguard netted a total of ₹160.95 crore in India at the end of its run.

 Overseas

-Meanwhile, the film grossed a record-breaking 1.1 million Dirhams on Tuesday, its opening day in Dubai, making it the highest opening day ever.
+Meanwhile, the film grossed a record-breaking 11 lakh (1.1 million) Dirhams on Tuesday, its opening day in Dubai, making it the highest opening day ever.

 The film collected $1.25 million in four days, and $1.7 million in six days in the United Arab Emirates.

 In the United Kingdom, the film ranked at number 9 in the UK Top 10, and collected an impressive £64,000 on Tuesday, its first day of release, though it was a limited release with screens at only 32 cinemas.
 On Wednesday, a full release in 51 cinemas raked in £195,000, making it the highest opening day ever for any Indian film, and breaking the box office record for week-day collection set by My Name is Khan.
 The film grossed £840,000 in six days.

 In the North America, the film collected $295,000 on its first day of release, and $3.8 million in four days.

 In Australia, the film collected $100,000 in three days, and $250,000 in five days.

 In Pakistan, the film collected Rs.
 5 million on its first day of release.
 In the overall overseas market, Bodyguard grossed $3.8 million in four days, while the total collections amounted to $5.25 million over the extended weekend.

 As of 4 January 2012, the film has grossed $8.3 million ($14 million in 2020) from all overseas markets.

 Awards

-Soundtrack
+Music

 The film's songs are composed by Himesh Reshammiya along with one song by Pritam Chakraborty while the lyrics are penned by Neelesh Misra and Shabbir Ahmed.
-The music rights were sold to T-Series for 60 million.
+The music rights were sold to T-Series for ₹6 crore.

 The film score is composed by Sandeep Shirodkar.